-The language of instruction used to deliver the curriculum for all subjects outside of French and Arabic language courses at ASM is English.
+The language of instruction used to deliver the curriculum for all subjects outside of French, Arabic, and Spanish language courses at ASM is English.
 Students admitted to the school are taught the skills needed to become proficient readers, writers and communicators in the English language both for social interaction and academic success.
-Our Mission Statement clearly states that mastery of

-English is the desired goal of our program with the additional expectation of fluency in French and Arabic for all graduates.
+Our Mission Statement clearly states that mastery of English is the desired goal of our program with the additional expectation of fluency in French and Arabic for all graduates.

 Central to the curricular program at ASM is our world languages program.
 In support of our Mission and our Profile of the Graduate goals, world languages at ASM are core curriculum areas.
-Standard Arabic is taught in Grades K-12, while French is taught in Grade 2 through 12.
-In order to accommodate students' different and varying linguistic abilities in Arabic and French ASM offers three ability levels at each grade level: beginners, standard and advanced.
+Standard Arabic and French are taught in Grades KG1-12.
+In order to accommodate students' different and varying linguistic abilities in Arabic and French, ASM offers three ability levels at each grade level: beginners, standard and advanced.
 The world languages program is also supported through themed events and several other cultural activities and assemblies organized in Arabic and French.

-Age and grade-level appropriate proficiency in English is required starting in second grade.
+Age- and grade-level appropriate proficiency in English is required starting in second grade.
 For new applicants to our school, ASM assesses proficiency using NWEA's Measures of Academic Progress (MAP).
 Students who are not proficient in English enter either our Elementary or Middle School Introductory Program.
 The is a self-contained multi-age English immersion program.